Do You Know what Molten Color is? Follow

 The higher the yellowness; the greater the presence of impurities.
 Typical APHA/Pt-Co/Hazen color values are between 0 – 100 for these products.

-FAQ: "Color instruments measure color in reflectance or transmission.
+FAQ: "Color instruments measure color in reflectance or transmittance.
 Why not just measure the color of the Maleic or Phthalic Anhydride in the crystalline or powder form?”

 Impurities related to processing, storage or shipping found in these products result in absorbance in the blue region of the visible spectrum and visually show as trace amounts of yellowness.
 These small amounts of yellowness are visually lost in the light scattering from the crystalline or powder.